apache/zeppelin/docs/interpreter/livy.md

 * Can be used for submitting jobs from anywhere with REST
 * Does not require any code change to your programs

+### Requirements

+Additional requirements for the Livy interpreter are:

+ * Spark 1.3 or above.
+ * Livy server.

 ### Configuration
 <table class="table-configuration">
   <tr>